Category Archives: “Alphabetical Lists”

 Emblem of the Royal Air Force

-A publication date of August 1943 is listed for WO 392/21, a subseries listing Imperial POWs who were reported by Italian or Red Cross sources as being prisoners in Italian hands.
+A publication date of August 1943 given for WO 392/21, a subseries listing Imperial POWs who were reported by Italian or Red Cross sources as being prisoners in Italian hands.

 The Italian WO 392/21 is comprised of: